Alexander Grigoriev (artist): Fame and reputation

 Grigoriev played a major artistic and political role in the development of the Soviet art and raised the level of cultural education in the Mari Territory.
 K. Voroshilov, supported Grigoriev's idea to organize a trip to Ilya Repin.
 His aim was to tell the master about life in the young Soviet state and that the paintings of Repin and other Itinerants are not destroyed.

 "He was a holy soul-man, as I", lya Repin wrote about Grigoriev, "believed in the bright future of the new country, which he was building together with his like-minded people".

 Almost everything Grigoriev gave to the A.V.
 Grigoriev Art and History Museum was donated to them.
 In difficult times, when his fellow artists needed moral and material support, Grigoriev always tried to help them.
 Together with the poet P.A.
 Radimov, both former students of Nicolai Fechin, they helped Fechin obtain the necessary documents in Moscow to enable him to travel to the United States.

 Artist Alexander V. Kuprin said to Grigoriev: "You are a rare phenomenon.
 You, the only artist, have a benevolent attitude towards older comrades, and you have helped many.
-I remember A. Arkhipov, V. Baksheev, K. Bogaevsky.
+I remember A. Arkhipov, Vasily Baksheev, K. Bogaevsky.
 Life is so difficult that when you mentally dwell on such a positive phenomenon as helping worthy old artists, it becomes easier on your soul, and the environment no longer seems bleak.
 In a word, your figure inspired cheerfulness."

 Evgeny A. Katsman wrote: "Grigoriev is a fanatic of communism and realism.
 Party work and Akhrr are two terms, the sum is Grigoriev."
 In the words of D. Moschevitin, A. Grigoriev's fellow student in KHSH; "Passion-bearers, who in ancient times were canonized alive".
 The artist I. Mikhailovich Plandin in his letter to the widow A.V.
 Grigoriev added: "Our museum will serve as a monument to him for generations".